jtdaugherty/vty/README.md

 ## Posix Terminals

-Uses terminfo to determine terminal protocol.
-With some special rules to handle some omissions from terminfo.
+For the most part, Vty uses `terminfo` to determine terminal protocol with some special rules to handle some omissions from `terminfo`.

 ## Windows

-Unsupported (but contributions and testing here are very welcome!)
+Windows is not supported.

 # Contributing